Gregory Peck's widow Veronique, an arts supporter, dies at 80

 She passed away on Friday, said her representative Monroe Friedman.

 Born in Paris as Veronique Passani, she became a reporter for the daily newspaper France Soir and met Peck in 1953 when she interviewed him for a story.
-They were married on December 31 that year, the day after Peck's divorce from his first wife, Greta Kukkonen, was finalized.
+They were married on December 31, 1955, t h e day after Peck's divorce from his first wife, Greta Kukkonen, was finalized.

 Veronique Peck, who became a U.S. citizen in 1976, worked on a number of philanthropic causes, including working to establish the Los Angeles Music Center and an interracial theater group, Inner City Cultural Center.